About the Journal

 JSAA is a diamond open access journal.
-Authors publish free of charge; there are no processing or page fees.
+Authors publish free of charge; there are no compulsory processing charges or page fees.
 Please register for alerts about new issues and opportunities.

 JSAA is independently co-hosted on multiple servers including AJOL, DOAJ, ERIC, and the PKP platform of the University of Pretoria.

-This version of PKP journal platform can unforntunately not read the ORCID iD.
+This version of PKP journal platform can unfortunately not read the ORCID iD.
 Please do not add it when you register or when submitting a paper.

-After registration, can you edit your profile and then insert the ORCID iD, or please send your ORCiD ID, along with your name and the name of the journal to firstname.lastname@example.org to add to your Profile.
+After registration, can you edit your profile and then insert the ORCID, or please send your ORCiD, along with your name and the name of the journal to heather.thuynsma[at]up.ac.za to add to your Profile.